MechanicalRock/twitter-blurb-generator/module1/index.md

 12. Once the application has been deployed, click on the image below `Continue to Dashboard` to view your deployed application<br/>
 ![deployed-app](content/deployed-app.png)

 Congratulations you have now completed Module1 and ready to move on to the second module.
-Your completed home page should look like this: [Link to Module1-final demo](branch)
+Your completed app should look like this: [Module1-final demo](final-demo/latency-workshop-app/). <br/>
+If you have any issues finishing off module1, you can download the content in ```final-demo/latency-workshop-app``` and move onto the next module.